Research Program Manager

 Vice-President’s Office – Life Sciences National Research Council Canada

-Anne-Christine Bonfils joined the National Research Council (NRC) in 2008 to coordinate the development, funding ($ 159.2 million between 2011 and 2019), and implementation of a new model for the interdepartmental Genomics R&D Initiative.
-Through this initiative, eight federal science departments and agencies collaborate in the field of genomics research to address biological issues that are important to Canadians, focusing on the role of federal government research to support regulations and operational mandates in important areas such as health care, food safety, sound management of natural resources, a sustainable and competitive agriculture sector, and environmental protection.
+Anne-Christine Bonfils joined the National Research Council (NRC) in 2008 to coordinate the development, funding ($159.2 million between 2011 and 2019, then $19.9 million per year ongoing), and implementation of a new collaborative model for the interdepartmental Genomics R&D Initiative.
+Through this initiative, eight federal science departments and agencies collaborate in the field of genomics research to address issues that are important to Canadians, focusing on the role of federal government research to support important areas such as environmental protection, health care, food safety, sound management of natural resources, and a sustainable and competitive agriculture sector.

 Dr. Bonfils holds a PhD in plant biotechnology.